davidacm/NVDA-IBMTTS-Driver/README.md

 ## IBMTTS synthesizer libraries.
   This is just the driver, you must   get the libraries from  somewhere else.
   This driver supports the slightly newer libraries that add East-Asian language support, and has specific fixes for the proper encoding of text.
 The older libraries without this should work, though.
   As of version 21.03A1, this driver also works with the even newer libraries from IBM, rather than just the SpeechWorks ones.
 A set of independent fixes for those libraries is included, and the additional languages and other differences are accounted for.
 Only formant voices are supported at present.
 Thanks to @mohamed00 for this work.
-Note that when using the IBM libraries, you should disable the Always send current speech settings option.

 # Installation.
   Just install it as an NVDA add-on.
 Then open NVDA dialog settings, and set the IBMTTS folder files in the IBMTTS category.